YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBBADNSUB
 -------------------------

-DBBADNSUB, xxxx Bad numberic subscript
+DBBADNSUB, xxxx Bad numeric subscript

 MUPIP Error: This is a MUPIP INTEG error.
 Refer to the topic `MUPIP INTEG Errors in the About This Manual section <./about.html#mupip-integ-errors>`_.